usingMaths.com

 Type out the adjoining Visual Basic (VB.Net) codes for adding fractions.

-Note: The code module for finding LCM is from the Primary Category.
+Note: The code module for Learn how to find LCM in Visual Basic is from the Primary Category.

-Create a new Class File called LCM in your current project and copy the L.C.M. code into it.
+Create a new VB.Net class file called LCM in your current project and copy the L.C.M. code into it.

 You can instead comment out the previous VB.Net code from the main module or simply continue from where it stopped.